-The fair value measurement for the supply system, land and building assets of \$22,272 million (2017: \$21,748 million) has been categorised as a level 3 fair value based on the inputs to the valuation technique applied.
+The fair value measurement for the supply system, land and building assets of \$22,610 million (2018: \$22,272 million) has been categorised as a level 3 fair value based on the inputs to the valuation technique applied.

-The reconciliation from opening balances to closing balances for the level 3 fair value for the supply system assets is included above.
+The reconciliation from opening balances to closing balances for the level 3 fair value for the supply system assets is included on the previous page.